JohnGWebDev/django-htmx-refresh/README.md

 This is so our custom middleware class only affects apps we explicity define, preventing errors with other third-party apps such as the default django admin application.

 **Note**: The `HtmxReseponseMiddleware` class provided with this application uses the `process_template_response` hook, meaning any view you intend to be used with this class must return a response object that implements a `render` method.
-Luckily Django's class-based views do this for us.
+Luckily Django's class-based views do this for us with `TemplateResponse`.

 ### Mixin

 For when you want to handle htmx requests in most of your views but not necessarily all of them.

-3. Import the HtmxResponseMixin and add it to your view(s).
+4. Import the HtmxResponseMixin and add it to your view(s).

 ```
     from django_htmx_refresh.mixins import HtmxResponseMixin